espocrm/documentation/docs/development/api.md

 ### Authentication by Api Key

-Available since 5.5.0 version.

-The easiest method of authentication.
-You need to create API User (Administration > API Users) with Api Key authentication method.
-Apply the needed role to the user to grant needed access.
+The simplest method of authentication.
+You need to create an API User (Administration > API Users) with the *API Key* authentication method.
+Apply a needed role to the user to grant access to specific scopes.

 Authentication header: